ellismcdougald/chl-stats-site/README.md

 A pair of notes for those looking for specific statistics: First, Ontario Hockey League statistics are not available for the 2020-2021 season as the OHL did not play any games due to the COVID-19 pandemic.
 Second, shot statistics are not available for the Western Hockey League as the WHL does not make these available.

+Please note that the website may be slow to load data on the first load as the database cold-starts.
+Subsequent loads will be much faster.

 The website can be viewed here: https://chl-stats-site.vercel.app

 ## Images